ksallberg/brunhilde/README.md

 debugged.
 It is not designed to provide high performance or be used in production.

-#Requires:
+#Dependencies:
 * rebar3 (https://www.rebar3.org/)
+* lager: fetched from rebar3
-* jsx: git clone through rebar3
+* jsx: fetched from rebar3
+* erlydtl: fetched from rebar3

 #Usage: